kasheravaibhav14/plivo_hackathon/README.md

 - The product I have built is a dummy banking application.
 - The main highlight is the real-time notification enabled using Plivo SMS API, and enabling multiple banking features using this API.
+- A special feature of the application is its ability to provide real time encrypted PDF statements of the requested account via SMS.
+The PDF is shared as a presigned downloadable URL using Amazon S3.
 - I also attempted two-way communication using the SMS API to enable banking over SMS.
 However, I later discovered that Two-way SMS is unavailable in India due to certain factors.
 - I will walk you through the features one by one.